 root@solaris:~# zfs allow rpool/export/home/userb

-root@solaris:~#Okay.
-Last option to this setting. no tells the system not to create an ZFS filesystem for the user.
+Okay.
+Last option for this setting. no tells the system not to create a ZFS filesystem for the user.

 root@solaris:~# useradd -D -z no